 These are starting points only.
 When you examine your own unique relationship with money, you will find many more.
+By definition, there cannot be an 'enlightenment checklist'.
 Invent your own.
 Interrogate them.
 Internalise them.
 Put them in an Anki deck and hardwire them into your life.
 And make sure it feels like work (to begin with).
 From active recall (as opposed to passive review) and even answering mock exam questions before beginning studying, countless studies support the idea that some sort of struggle enhances learning – when you tell your brain something matters enough to you to struggle, it pays attention.

 Usually the preserve of ‘planners’ as opposed to advisers, a distinction we’ll look at in more detail in Part 2, Section 1.3.